 About

 Monika Marie Bergflødt is a PhD Candidate in Social Sciences at OsloMet, affiliated with the Department for Childhood, Family and Child Welfare (NOVA).
 She holds a master’s degree in Interdisciplinary Health Research from the University of Oslo (2021).
-In her master’s thesis, she examined embodied experiences and health among multicultural girls as part of the project Inequality in Youth – A Qualitative, Longitudinal Research Database.
+In her master’s thesis, she examined embodied experiences and health among girls with multicultural background as part of the project Inequality in Youth — A Qualitative, Longitudinal Research Database.

 Research